ImagineerNL/ComfyUI-ToSVG-Potracer/README.md

 ## Installation

 Due to both usecases for SVG export are very valid when working with ComfyUI, I opted to keep the naming and category alike for easier navigation.
->***note: This node requires [Yanick112's ComfyUI-ToSVG](https://github.com/Yanick112/ComfyUI-ToSVG/) --> SaveSVG node to save the SVGfile and VectorToRaster node if you want to reconstruct the SVG to an image if you want to see the result in ComfyUI.
+>***note: This node requires Requires ***LATEST VERSION*** of [Yanick112's ComfyUI-ToSVG](https://github.com/Yanick112/ComfyUI-ToSVG/) --> SaveSVG node to save the SVGfile and VectorToRaster node if you want to reconstruct the SVG to an image if you want to see the result in ComfyUI.
 See his repository for install instructions***

 - Using ComfyUI Manager --> Custom Node Manager --> Search for: